ipenywis/roastui/README.md

 ## Features

 - Completely built with Next.js
+- Vercel AI SDK for running AI models
+- Openrouter for unified access to all AI models
 - Deployed on VPS on [fly.io](https://fly.io) across multiple regions
 - Compiles, runs and renders AI-generated code in the browser using [esbuild WASM](https://esbuild.github.io)
-- Uses SQLite with Fly.io LiteFS for distributed database
+- Uses SQLite with Fly.io LiteFS for distributed database access

 ## Running The Project